 Lock down your Remote Desktop ports

-Lock down access to Windows Remote Desktop to specific IP’s like your home or office (Note that you will need a dedicated IP to utilize this feature) and change the default listening port from 3389 to a five digit randomly picked number.
-Changing these settings can be done through the Advanced Windows Firewall options.
+Lock down access to Windows Remote Desktop to specific IP’s like your home or office (Note that you will need a dedicated IP to utilize this feature) and change the default listening port from 3389 to a five digit long randomly picked number.
+These settings can be changed through the Advanced Windows Firewall options.

 Use Windows BitLocker Drive Encryption

-Windows BitLocker Drive Encryption secures the operating system booting process and prevent unauthorized data mining.
+Windows BitLocker Drive Encryption secures the operating system booting process and prevents unauthorized data mining.
 BitLocker Drive Encryption works even when the server is not powered on!
-It’s a very effective anti-hacking tool against malware hacking.
+It’s a very effective anti-hacking tool against malware.

 Install antivirus in your Windows VPS